Hives (Urticaria) factsheet

 Introduction

-• allergic reactions – where the body reacts to a substance that is usually harmless
+• allergic reactions – when the body reacts to something that is usually harmless

-• autoimmune conditions – where the body attacks its healthy cells
+• autoimmune conditions – when the body’s immune system attacks healthy cells

-• skin irritation – where the skin reacts to things like allergies, harsh chemicals, medication, stress, and heat.
+• skin irritation – from things like chemicals, medicine, stress, or heat

-Hives are very common in children.
-They can come and go over several hours and move around the body.
+Hives are common in children.
+They may appear and disappear over several hours, and they can move around the body.

 Signs and symptoms

-Hives look like a red, raised rash on the skin.
-The raised lumps in the rash are called wheals.
+Hives look like a red, raised rash.
+The raised parts of the rash are called wheals.

-Hives can appear and spread quickly before fading and moving to another part of the body.
-Each cluster can last for a few minutes to a few hours.
+Hives may appear quickly, spread, then fade or move to a new spot on the body.
+Each group of hives can last from a few minutes to a few hours.

 • a runny nose